-If we lived in a ideal world, we wouldn't have to have to choose between travel destinations and we would simply go everywhere we wanted.
+If we lived in an ideal world, we wouldn't have to have to choose between travel destinations and we would simply go everywhere we wanted.

 In the real world, where we actually live, we have to make a choice for our holiday based on time, the activities we what to do and also financial criteria.

-The Canary Islands receive millions of tourists every year from all over Europe, but mostly from the UK and the countries in northern Europe.
+The Canary Islands receive millions of tourists every year from all over Europe, but mostly from the UK, Germany and the countries in northern Europe.

 If it's your first time traveling to the Canary Islands, you might find yourself wondering which is the best Canary Island to visit?